Corallivore: History

 While visiting the Cocos (Keeling) Islands in 1842, Charles Darwin was told by an Englishman living on the islands that there were large shoals of parrotfish that subsisted entirely on coral.
 Darwin dissected several parrotfish and found pieces of coral and finely ground calcareous material in their stomach.
 This led Darwin to correctly theorize that some species of parrotfish consume coral and contribute sediment to the environment by passing finely ground particles from coral skeletons.

 In 1952, the first descriptions of organisms actively consuming coral were written by Jacques Cousteau and published in National Geographic.
 During his trip to the Red Sea aboard RV Calypso, Cousteau swam with a pair of green humphead parrotfish and watched them take regular bites and leaving white scars on the coral around them.
-Like Darwin, Cousteau also noticed the sediment particles that were produced in the parrotfishs' waste and settled to the seafloor.
+Like Darwin, Cousteau also noticed the sediment particles that were produced in the parrotfishes' waste and settled to the seafloor.
 Cousteau noted the leisurely speed with which the parrotfish consumed the coral and remarked that they appeared "unhurried" and like "sea cows, browsing on stone pastures."

 The term "corallivore" comes from the Latin word corallum for coral and -vora for to eat or devour.

 Types

-Approximately one-third of known corallivores are obligate corallivores, while the remaining three-fourths are facultative corallivores.
+Approximately one-third of known corallivores are obligate corallivores, while the remaining two-thirds are facultative corallivores.
 Obligate corallivory is defined as having a diet which is at least 80% coral.
 Obligate corallivores are present in all tropical oceans, except the Caribbean.
 Facultative corallivores are defined as organisms that regularly consume coral without it comprising a large percentage of their diet.

 It is thought that some facultative corallivores, such as some damselfish, eat coral to promote algal growth.
 Many facultative corallivores also graze on algae, which competes with coral for space and resources.
 By grazing coral, it may provide better conditions for algal growth.
 Aggressive grazing may keep the algal community in a state of accelerated growth, effectively preventing the transition to a slower growing community.